Time Tracking: Know What You’re Doing

-WHAT I’VE LEARNED FROM TRACKING MY TIME
+WHAT I’VE LEARNED & MY BENEFITS OF TIME TRACKING

-I quickly discovered that my assumptions about email were spot on: email was sucking up an enormous amount of time, and not just my own, but the entire team.
+I quickly discovered that my assumptions about email were spot on: email was sucking up an enormous amount of time, and not just my own, but the entire team’s.
 Within a week or two we discovered that—as a whole—we were spending about 1/3 of our time on email.
 I decided we needed to get that fixed.

-You might think that adding the extra task of time tracking as just another time-suck to your day, but I actually found the opposite.
+You might think that adding the extra task of time tracking is just another time-suck to your day, but I actually found the opposite.
 Because you’re actively tracking for a specific task or project, you find yourself veering off course a lot less frequently.

 I immediately began to feel more focused, and therefore more productive, and I found that my team was getting more done, too.
 Win/win, if ever there was one.

 When you’re tracking all the time you spend on your business, you gain some serious insight into profitability.
-With this time-tracking in place, we were given the data we needed to see if we were pricing our projects well, if we were wasting billable hours on nonsense tasks, and if we were charging enough to really cover all the time we spend in the business.
+With this time tracking in place, we were given the data we needed to see if we were pricing our projects well, if we were wasting billable hours on nonsense tasks, and if we were charging enough to really cover all the time we spend in the business.

 Without this kind of data, it’s a guessing game, especially if you have people working for you hourly.
 Now that I have access to this data, I wonder why in the world I didn’t make it more of a priority before.
 This was a #bossmove, for sure.

 As a designer, I’m very visual.
 Timely’s color-coding ability helped me get that birds-eye view of my week to help me see where I was spending my time.
-If my week was all red from client work, I know that I’m not taking any time apart to work on my business, and vice versa.
+If my week was all red from client work, I know that I’m not taking any time apart to work on my business and vice versa.

 This view of how I spend my time helps me achieve some balance.
 No more working in my business instead of on it.
-No more spending half my week on my inbox.
+No more spending half my week in my inbox.
 No more slaving away on needy clients.
 Tracking gives me the data I need to make responsible decisions on how I use my time when I’m at work.

 My tracker is tracking, and I’ve got shit to do.